JellonaVesa666/KimbleConsoleApp/README.md

 Tries to eat other team markers when possible.

 1. "AmbushStart"<br/>
-Tries to eat other team marker is current team spawn slot.
+Tries to eat other team marker in current team spawn slot.

 2. "SafeStart"<br/>
 Avoid spawning marker when chance to get eaten is higher than risk taking float.